 Placement of 2 beehives on your property, business, or other agreed upon location for eight months (April - November).

 A personalized learning opportunity tailored specifically to you and your beehives needs.
 We can simply take care of the hives for you while giving you an updated progress report throughout the season, or you can assist us in taking care of the hives.

 Added benefit of extra pollinators to help support your garden with increased floral and food yields.

 Beekeeping equipment to use while working with the bees.

 The educational experience you receive from hive hosting will be based on your current beekeeping knowledge, the needs of the bees and what you want from the experience.
 This is a fun and unique opportunity to gain a one-on-one mentorship with one of our professional beekeepers who will provide you with the knowledge to better understand honey bee biology, physiology, and their overall needs.

 Hosting beehives is an excellent way to help support local honey bees and beekeepers while enjoying the benefit of receiving honey directly from the hives.
 You can become involved as much or as little as you want, whatever meets your circumstances.

 SustainaBee is currently looking for Sonoma and Yolo county residents and businesses with an interest in hosting local hives.
 Our hive hosting program is currently open and accepting applications for the 2019 season starting in April.
-If you are interested in hive hosting, please complete application form and a SustainaBee representative will contact you to review application details by the end of January, 2019.
-Availability of hives is limited, so please submit your application as soon as possible and before December 31, 2018.
+If you are interested in hive hosting, please complete application form and a SustainaBee representative will contact you to review application details.
+Availability of hives are limited, so please submit your application as soon as possible and before January 31, 2019.
 Annual renewal is required.